algolia/query-suggestions/connector/CONFIG.md

 - `target_app_id`
 - `target_api_key`

-Useful if you want to use a different application for the source than for the destination.
+Useful if you want to use a different application for the source than for the destination. ???
+In this context, is source the suggestions index and target the main index???

 ### Debug

 - `debug` - Default: `false`

-Add a `_debug` field to every generated record to get extra information about what happened to it
+Add a `_debug` field to every generated record to get extra information about what happened to it.

 ### Exclude

 - `exclude` - Default: `[]`

 You can use regexes to ignore some queries.
-If a query matches any regex in this list, it will simply be skipped.
+If, during an upload of external data, a query matches any regex in this list, it will be skipped.

 ### Ignore plurals

 - `ignore_plurals`

 Accepts all available values for [`ignorePlurals`][ignore_plurals] in the API.
-Used to deduplicate between "chat bot" and "chat bots" for instance.
+Used to treat singular and plural forms the same, "chat bot" = "chat bots" for instance.
 We'll keep only the most popular of the two, the other one inherits from its popularity.

 [ignore_plurals]: https://www.algolia.com/doc/api-reference/api-parameters/ignorePlurals/